Będzin Ghetto: Rescue attempts

-The Christian efforts to rescue Jews from the Nazi persecution began immediately during the German invasion.
+Efforts by Christians to rescue Jews from Nazi persecution began immediately during the German invasion.
 When on 8 September 1939 the Synagogue was set on fire by the SS with a crowd of Jewish worshippers inside, the Catholic priest, Father Mieczysław Zawadzki (pl), opened the gates of his church at Góra Zamkowa for all runaways seeking refuge.
 It is not known how many Jews he saved inside until the danger subsided; likely more than one hundred.
 Father Zawadzki was awarded the title of the Polish Righteous Among the Nations posthumously in 2007.
 He died in 1975 in Będzin.

-While the Synagogue burned, other houses caught fire as well.
+While the Synagogue burned, other houses also caught fire.
 Many escaping Jews saved by Father Zawadzki were also wounded and required medical help.
 They were rescued by Dr. Tadeusz Kosibowicz, director of the state hospital in Będzin, aided by Dr. Ryszard Nyc and Sister Rufina Świrska.
 The critically injured Jews were taken by them to the hospital under false names.
 Other Jews hid at the hospital also by being given instant employment.
-However, Director Kosibowicz was denounced by one of his ethnically German patients and arrested by the Gestapo on 8 May 1940.
+However, Director Kosibowicz was denounced by one of his ethnic German patients and arrested by the Gestapo on 8 May 1940.
 All three rescuers were sentenced to death, soon commuted to camp imprisonment.
 Dr Kosibowicz was in KZ Dachau, KL Sachsenhausen, in Majdanek (KL Lublin) as well as in KL Gross-Rosen.
 He worked as prisoner medic and survived.
-Kosibowicz returned to Będzin after liberation and resumed his position of the hospital director.
-He died on 6 July 1971; and was awarded the title of Righteous posthumously in 2006 by the State of Israel.
+Kosibowicz returned to Będzin after liberation and resumed his position as the hospital director.
+He died on 6 July 1971.
+He was awarded the title of Righteous posthumously in 2006 by the State of Israel.

 Hundreds of Polish Jews remained in hiding when the Auschwitz deportations ended in August 1943.
 The survivors were smuggled out of the bunkers in small groups by ŻOB members: Fela Kac, Schmuel Ron and Kasia Szancer.
 Polish rescuers who picked them up on the 'Aryan' side of the city included Roman Kołodziej, killed for saving Jews on 2 January 1944, and Zofia Klemens arrested by Gestapo and sent to a concentration camp; Klemens survived.
 She was awarded the title of the Righteous in 1964.
 The Kobylec family rescued over seventy Jews; they received Righteous medals twenty years later.

 Escape attempts took place during the ghetto liquidation actions.
-Cela Kleinmann and her brother Icchak escaped from the Holocaust train in 1943 thanks to a loose plank in the roof.
+Cela Kleinmann and her brother Icchak escaped from a Holocaust train in 1943 thanks to a loose plank in the roof.
 They were rescued by the family of Stanisław Grzybowski, with whom their father had worked in a coal mine.
-However, Cela was caught while looking for "Aryan" ID paper and murdered.
+However, Cela was caught while looking for "Aryan" ID papers and murdered.
 After that, Grzybowski brought Icchak to his own daughter Wanda and her husband Kazimierz in 1944.
-Wanda and Kazimierz Kafarski were awarded recognition as the Righteous in 2004, long after Stanisław Grzybowski died of old age.
+Wanda and Kazimierz Kafarski were awarded recognition as Righteous in 2004, long after Stanisław Grzybowski died of old age.